How To Harden Off Plants Before Transplanting

 However, moving is one of the most stressful events in a plant’s life cycle.
-Imagine the seedlings growing indoors, where the weather is climate controlled then suddenly, they’re transferred outdoors in the full sun, wind, and weather.
-In order to make sure the plants handle this transition well, they first need to be hardened off.
+Imagine the tender seedlings growing indoors, where the weather is climate controlled, then suddenly, they’re transferred into an outdoor environment in the full sun, wind, or light breezes, and weather conditions.

-Hardening off happens when tender plants are exposed to any amount of sunlight or full sunlight, wind, or light rain, causing them to toughen up by thickening the cuticle on the leaves so that the leaves will start to lose less water once they’re exposed to other elements.
+The hardening process happens when tender plants are exposed to any amount of sunlight or full sunlight, wind, or light rain, causing them to toughen up by thickening the cuticle on the leaves so that the leaves will start to lose less water once they’re exposed to other elements and a new environment.

-Once hardening off happens, it prevents transplant shock.
-Transplant shock happens when the seedlings die from a sudden change in the night and daytime temperatures, such as changes like low temperatures to a sunny day, especially during seasonal transplanting.
+Once proper hardening off happens, it prevents new transplants from going into shock.
+Transplant shock or temperature shock occurs when the indoor seedlings die from a sudden change in the night and daytime temperatures, such as changes like low temperatures to a sunny day, especially during seasonal transplanting.

 Why Should You Harden Off Plants?

-When different varieties of plants are grown from seeds indoors grow in a controlled environment.
-The temperature is maintained, the light is not as strong as the sun outside, and there are very minimal disturbances like rain, a windy day, or a gentle breeze, and snow which is a huge difference than the outside world.
+When different varieties of plants are grown from seeds indoors, they thrive in a controlled environment.
+The temperature is maintained, the light levels are not as strong as the sun outside, and there are very minimal disturbances like rain, a windy day, or a gentle breeze, and snow which is a huge difference than the outside world.

-Since the plants that were grown indoors were never exposed to harsh conditions, once you transplant them, they do not have the defenses built up within their system to fight them off.
+Since the stronger plants that were grown in an indoor environment were never exposed to harsh conditions, once you transplant them, they do not have the defenses built up within their system to fight them off.

-To help the seedlings build the resistance they need, you need to harden them off.
-Hardening off is an easy process that will help you make your plants grow stronger and healthier, especially when you plant them into your garden outdoors.
+To help the young seedlings build the resistance they need, you must know how to harden plants before planting outside.
+Hardening off is an easy process that will help you make your plant growth stronger and healthier, especially when you plant them into your garden outdoors.

 Three Approaches To Hardening Off Plants

-The length of time a seedling needs to be hardened off depends on the type of plant you’re growing as well as the temperature.
-There are three approaches when it comes to hardening off plants:
+The length of time a seedling needs to be hardened off depends on the type of plant you’re growing and the temperature.
+There are three approaches when it comes to hardening off tender young plants:

 Exposing The Plants To Longer Periods of Time Outdoors

-One tip on how to harden plants for garden is to harden off the little plants and vegetable plants in preparation for moving by gradually exposing them to longer periods of time outdoors.
+One tip on how to harden plants for garden is to harden off the little plants and vegetable plants in preparation for moving by gradually exposing them to longer periods of time to the harsher outdoor conditions.

-- Begin by putting the seedlings outdoors for short monitored periods of time for about 7 to 10 days before you plan to move them into the garden.
+- Begin by putting the seedlings outdoors for short monitored amount of time for about 7 to 10 days before you plan to move them into the garden.